pivotal-cf/bookbinder/README.md

 ```

 #### Subnav from Config (product_id):
-Specifying `subnav_topics` under the `products` key and associating this to a section via `product_id` allows users to generate their own navigation-related json by specifying topics in a `config.yml` and parsing the topic's specified table of contents page for navigation items, rather than defining as static HTML (as with `subnav_template`).
+Specifying `subnav_root` under the `products` key and associating this to a section via `product_id` generates navigation-related json by parsing the HTML file specified by `subnav_root` for any linked H2s and spidering to those linked pages to make a subnav tree.
 This json can then be consumed with a javascript library (e.g. React.js) to create your subnav.

-Previously this feature was enabled under the `subnavs`, `topics`, and `subnav_name` keys, however we have changed the implementation to reflect the first-order nature of products and their one-to-one relationship with subnavs.

 This feature not currently supported for DITA, though the `subnav_template` key does something very similar when used in dita_sections (see above).